 Mixed lace tea dress, c.1920.
 So soft and romantic, the dress combines hand-embroidered tulle panels with a medley of hand-assembled tape lace in a textured design.
 Your "audience" will appreciate the masterful combination of floral motifs with design textures.
 Rows of feminine ruffles on the sides of the skirt enhance the textural appeal.
 The pale peach chiffon sash at the waist is the only hint of color.

 Fortuny Peplos tea gown, c.1920.
 The tunic attached at the neckline falls in points to the hip, giving the appearance of a two-piece garment.
 Fortuny used silk satin more finely pleated than anything ever seen in costume.
 The Peplos is incredibly soft and liquid, molding to the curves of the body.
 The richly modulated pastel pink has a mysterious, enchanting depth.
-Fortuny's luminous and subtle hues have never been reproduced.

 Embroidered mixed lace tea dress, c.1922.
 The loose fitting style is effortless to wear.
 Here is the ideal synthesis of high relief hand embroidery with different styles of handmade lace.
 Inserted throughout the design are panels of delicate flat filet lace, which outline the neckline and sleeves.
-Your "audience" will not fail to appreciate the peerless artistry of the fine lace work.
+Your "audience" will appreciate the peerless artistry of the fine lace work.

 French beaded velvet evening coat, mid 1920s.
 The sleeves and sides are elaborately beaded with alternating stripes of roses and geometrics.
 The sinuous, serpentine beading pattern is visually arresting.
 The main bands of the floral motif are executed with matchless mastery, conveying the exotic allure of the East.
-The bracketing patterns of linked circles add a delicate, feminine grace note to the design.

 Sequined tulle flapper dress, c.1925.
 Cut straight to the hipline, where it is attached to a bias-cut circular skirt, the stylish dress personifies 1920s glamour.
-Whispering the romantic intrigue of the night, the sophisticated black-on-black design is punctuated with bursts of glitter from a textured assortment of large diamond-shaped paillettes, sequins, and glass beads.
+Whispering the romantic intrigue of the night, the sophisticated black-on-black design is punctuated with bursts of glitter from a mix of large diamond-shaped paillettes, sequins, and glass beads.

 Beaded velvet and brocaded satin evening coat, c.1922.
 There is nothing quite so enduringly chic and timeless as a high style evening coat.
 Made from black-and-gold brocaded satin, the regal coat is probably French.
 The surface is covered with gold beads and sequins.
 The glittering Art Deco design infuses the dress with high-octane 1920s glamour.